Sohrai Painting Online Course

 The 13 styles of Sohrai Painting

-The 4 colors which are used in Sohrai art are: Black Manganese (kali mitti), Haematite Redoxide (laal mitti), Yellow oxide (peeli mitti), and Kaolin – creamy white (safed mitti).
+Four primary colors form the palette of Sohrai art: Black Manganese (kali mitti), Haematite Redoxide (laal mitti), Yellow Oxide (peeli mitti), and Kaolin Creamy White (safed mitti).

-Sohrai paintings often depict scenes from daily life, including harvest festivals, weddings, and other cultural events.
-The paintings also feature intricate designs and patterns inspired by nature, such as birds, trees, and flowers.
+These artworks vividly capture scenes from daily life, including harvest festivities, weddings, and cultural rituals.
+Intricate designs and patterns inspired by nature, such as birds, trees, and flowers, adorn Sohrai paintings, reflecting the deep-rooted connection between the indigenous communities and their natural surroundings.